TriplyDB/Documentation/docs/ratt/index.md

 <h3 id='assets'>Static source data</h3>

 Source data is often available in static files.
 For example, a pipeline may make use of a Microsoft Excel file and a collection of ESRI ShapeFiles.
-Or a pipeline may use a relational datase in addition to a set of CSV text files that store information that is not in the relational dataset.
+Or a pipeline may use a relational database in addition to a set of CSV text files that store information that is not in the relational dataset.

 If your pipeline needs to connect to static data files, it is a best practice to upload such files as TriplyDB Assets.
 This has the following benefits: